Why you can trust TechRadar

 That said, there is one new feature that really improves the gaming experience: Taptic feedback from within the phone.

 The new vibrating engine delivers smaller, more targeted buzzing of the phone, so when you're firing a machine gun, or crashing a car into the side of a wall, it feels more realistic and engaging.

 It sounds like a small thing, but if this is the kind of feature that's been made possible by the omission of the headphone jack then we're not complaining.

 The new iPhone is always the poster child for the new version of any operating system, and the iPhone 7 is no exception.

-There's a lot more going on here than before, with the 'left of home screen' panel containing all manner of updates and information – it's like the News panel and the notification pane from the top of the phone have been merged into one, with more information and widget choices readily available.
+There's a lot more going on here than on iOS 9, with the 'left of home screen' panel containing all manner of updates and information – it's like the News panel and the notification pane from the top of the phone have been merged into one, with more information and widget choices readily available.

 The lock screen has also been given an overhaul, with the same pieces of information available with a swipe across.
 The iPhone 7 also has 'raise to wake' enabled, so whenever you pick up the phone it'll instantly wake itself.

 Apple says this was done to stop people missing the lock screen altogether, such is the speed of Touch ID, and that's mostly been solved here.

 But what it has done, especially when combined with a non-clickable home button, is create something of an unlocking vortex when you're trying to interact with the lock screen.

 Pick up the phone, play with some widgets and decide you want into the phone – suddenly, you'll place your finger down to open things up through Touch ID, and you're not in.
 The phone is now telling you to press the Home Button again… for no good reason.